The Career & Experiential Education has one area of focus: to help you become workforce ready.

 Résumé Critiques & Mock Interviews

 Students and alumni submit their résumés to a Career and Experiential Education Center staff member.
-You may also receive feedback before an upcoming job interview by completing a mock interview with a career advisor.
+You may also receive feedback before an upcoming job interview by completing a mock interview with a career coordinator.

 Job Search Assistance

 The CEEC offers assistance to students and alumni by facilitating connections with employers and teaching individuals how to conduct effective searches.

 The College also offers several career fairs throughout the year to help students connect with potential employers.